 The Performance Concentration involves a sequence of acting courses, including classical styles, improvisational techniques, musical theatre performance, and the business of acting.
-The sequence culminates in a Senior Showcase in New York.
-Students may also select from a wide variety of courses in Dance, Movement, and Voice and Diction.
-An audition is required for acceptance into the program
+The sequence culminates in a Senior Showcase in New York City.
+An audition is required for acceptance into the program.

 Th011: Theatre Lab (2 half unit classes)

 Th014-18: Play Production (4 semesters of 0 units; only one can be in FOH)

 Performance Requirements (courses to be taken sequentially) - 4 units

 Th307: Musical Theatre Performance I* (Students must pass a Music Theory proficiency exam or complete Musicianship for Performers or Rudiments of Music as well as two MU020 Voice Lessons prior to enrolling in MTP1)

 Th317: Acting III: Classics

 Required Cognates - 3 units